mtzgroup/aimsprop/docs/index.md

 ## Description

-A repository for the representation and manipulation of AIMS-type trajectories, particularly for use in computing time-dependent properties (bond lengths, angles, torsions, X-ray scattering, UED, photoelectron, UV-Vis, etc) in a semi-uniform manner.
+A repository for the representation and manipulation of AIMS-type simulations, particularly for use in computing time-dependent properties (bond lengths, angles, torsions, X-ray scattering, UED, photoelectron, UV-Vis, etc) in a semi-uniform manner.